TrustEdge-Network/.github/profile/README.md

 ## Services

 ### Network
-We provide security solutions in various areas of networks, and we also offer other interesting repositories about communication and protocols.
+We provide a variety of networking security solutions alongside a wide range of resources covering communication and protocols.

 ### Hosting
 • Virtual Private Server (VPS);